 Support that is restricted by the donor and is to be used in future periods or for a specific purpose is reported as an increase in temporarily restricted or permanently restricted net assets in the reporting period in which the support is recognized.
-When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities and changes in net assets as net assets released from restrictions.
+When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.